fbpx

 Ensuring that there are effective complaints procedures in place according to the Internal Rules of the NKT-IKBU, and that complainants are treated fairly and without discrimination.

-Ensuring that a safe physical environment for children, adults-at-risk, staff, and volunteers is provided by applying health and safety measures in accordance with the law and regulatory guidance.
+Commitment to ensure that a safe physical environment for children, adults-at-risk, staff, and volunteers is provided by applying health and safety measures in accordance with the law and regulatory guidance.

 Procedure for Raising Concerns: